hinton-lang/Hinton/README.md

 ```

 ## Missing Features
-As mentioned before, Hinton is a work in progress.
-And as a matter of fact, I am only in [Chapter #25](https://craftinginterpreters.com/closures.html) of the Crafting Interpreters book.
-After adding functions and calls, the chapters of the book that follow become a lot more complex and harder to translate to Rust code that can work with the current implementation of Hinton.
-Because of this, I am trying to add as many smaller features as possible and improve the three components of the interpreter before moving on.
-However, I cannot assure you that those remaining features will be added anytime soon.
+I initially started reading the Crafting Interpreters book with no knowledge of compilers, interpreters, ASTs, or bytecode.
+I also did not know how to write Rust programs until February of 2021 (and I still have a lot to learn about it).
+Because of this, translating the code found in the last chapters of the book has been quite difficult.
+Even with those challenges, I am still trying to add as many smaller features as possible while also trying to improve the three components of the interpreter before moving on.
 Here is a list of features that Hinton is currently missing and that may take longer to be added:
 * Lambda expressions.
 * Garbage Collection
 * Classes & Inheritance
 * Importing Modules

-Because accessing class members is similar to accessing dictionary members, Hinton is also missing:
-* Dictionaries
-* Enums
-* Calling functions from native objects like `Array.len()`
+* Native methods bound to primitive objects (i.e., `Array.len()`)

 ## Contributing
 Because I am creating Hinton to learn about compiler/interpreter design and programming language implementation, I will not be accepting any pull requests that add any of the above *missing features* to Hinton (I want to learn how to do it myself).
 However, any other contributions that improve the current state of the interpreter are welcomed.
 For a list of planned features or issues to which you can contribute visit the [Planned Features](https://github.com/hinton-lang/Hinton/projects/1) or [Issues](https://github.com/hinton-lang/Hinton/issues) page.